erilill/TV-MVP/cran-comments.md

 * local: macOS Sequoia 15.5, R 4.5.0

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was one NOTE:

-* checking for future file timestamps ...
-NOTE unable to verify current time

-This NOTE is caused by limitations in the system clock resolution and is not related to the package itself.
-It does not affect reproducibility or functionality.

-## Additional information
+## Comments
 * This is the initial submission of the `TVMVP` package to CRAN.
 * The package implements a time-varying minimum variance portfolio (TVMVP) model and estimation procedure as introduced in [Your Reference or Paper if applicable].
 * The package includes documentation and examples.